It has finally arrived! Spring is here! The freezing winter says farewell and the good weather is hopefully here to stay. The warm rays of sunshine...

-JMW Turner takes a very different approach.
-Here we see a stormy sea, lit by moonlight, the tiny human figures with their meagre lantern, very much at the mercy of nature.
-This was the first oil painting that Turner exhibited at the Royal Academy, fuelling a vogue for nocturnal paintings.
+J. M. W. Turner takes a very different approach.
+Here we see a stormy sea, lit by moonlight, the tiny human figures with their meagre lantern very much at the mercy of nature.
+This was the first oil painting that Turner exhibited at the Royal Academy, fueling a vogue for nocturnal paintings.

-Turning back to a more serene yet mysterious scene, we see a sleeping woman, visited by a lion, but who chooses not to harm her.
-Henri Rousseau was a mostly self taught painter, but his simple lines and fantastic imagery were immensely popular.
+Turning back to a more serene yet mysterious scene, we see a sleeping woman, visited by a lion, who chooses not to harm her.
+Henri Rousseau was mostly a self-taught painter, but his simple lines and fantastic imagery were immensely popular.

-But where is Van Gogh, I hear you ask?!
+But where is Van Gogh, I hear you ask?
 Well yes, he must surely appear in any list of moonlit paintings, his most famous perhaps being Starry Night.
-But actually that is a crescent moon, so sticking with our full moon theme, see instead this painting of a full moon rising over a wheat field.
-Scientists have actually been able to pinpoint the exact time this particular moon rose over that field: 9.08pm on 13th July 1889!
+But that actually features a crescent moon, so sticking with our full moon theme, we see instead this painting of a full moon rising over a wheat field.
+Scientists have actually been able to pinpoint the exact time this particular moon rose over that field: 9:08pm on 13th July 1889!

-Van Gogh (and many other Western artists) studied and reproduced the prints of Japanese artist Andō Hiroshige, who was considered the last great master of the ukiyo-e tradition.
-So let us end with his image featuring a waterfall falling in front of a magnificent moon.
+Vincent van Gogh (and many other Western artists) studied and reproduced the prints of Japanese artist Andō Hiroshige, who was considered the last great master of the ukiyo-e tradition.
+So let us end with his image, featuring a waterfall falling in front of a magnificent moon.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!